Skip to content

 Street development and maps

-Some street names and numbers changed over time so it is a good idea to research the street history before you go further.
+Some street names and numbers have changed over time so it is a good idea to research the street history.
+Start with

-To work out the number changes you can try using Postal Directories.
+To work out the number changes you can try using Postal Directories (see below).
 Follow the main resident names in the postal directories over various years to see how the house number changed around them.
 Sometimes the number change is listed on rate record cards.

 Design and construction

-The style of a building can suggest the building date.
+The style of a building can give clues about the time the building was constructed.
 In Victoria, the main periods of house building were 1887-1890, 1920-30 and 1950 onwards.
 There was no building after April 1942 during World War II.

 Building permits and plans